 You can get to the Mirador de San Nicolás from Plaza Isabel Católica in the small red minibuses that go to the Albayzín.

 The elegant Moorish artistry is more glorious than the photographs I present to show it.
 The whole experience is quite overwhelming.
 The splendor of the Moorish civilization shines brightly.

-Essential Information and Tips for Visiting the Alhambra
+Practical Guide & Tips for Visiting the Alhambra

 Albayzín neighborhood, Calle Real de la Alhambra, s/n, 18009 Granada

 By Foot: from Plaza Nueva, it’s about a 20-25 minute steep hike